uswds/uswds-site/pages/patterns/create-a-profile/email-address.md

   </div>
 </div>

-## Related
+### Related components and patterns

 {:.usa-content-list}
+- <a href="{{ site.baseurl }}/components/radio-buttons/">Radio buttons</a> component
+- <a href="{{ site.baseurl }}/components/text-input/">Text input</a> component
 - <a href="{{ site.baseurl }}/patterns/create-a-profile/phone-number/">Phone number</a> pattern
 - <a href="{{ site.baseurl }}/patterns/create-a-profile/social-security-number/">Social Security Number</a> pattern

-## References
+### References
 - Mobile form usability: avoid splitting single input entities.
 (February 12, 2013) Retrieved on July 20, 2022, from [https://baymard.com/blog/mobile-form-usability-single-input-fields](https://baymard.com/blog/mobile-form-usability-single-input-fields)
 - RFC 822.
 (August 13, 1982) Retrieved on July 20, 2022, from [https://datatracker.ietf.org/doc/html/rfc822](https://datatracker.ietf.org/doc/html/rfc822).
 See also [RFC Editor Errata](https://www.rfc-editor.org/errata_search.php?rfc=822).
 - Validate email addresses (Regular Expressions Cookbook). (n.d).
 Retrieved on July 20, 2022, from [https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s01.html](https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s01.html)

-## Changelog
+### Changelog
 - Published November 10, 2022

+### Disclaimer
-Disclaimer: Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
+Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
 The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.